Service Learning - Combining Fieldwork and Education for the Humanitarian Field

 An internship with a significant fieldwork component at a humanitarian organization.
 The Service Learning project will include tutoring and orientation, and also seminars, lectures, workshops that the students will be required to attend.
 When possible, students will be encouraged to extend their commitment for at least two semesters, to build a stronger fieldwork experience.

 Who is eligible

 Current John Cabot University students in good academic standing, both degree seeking and visiting students, as well as JCU graduates.

 Where it is located

 Currently, most of our Service Learning opportunities are located in Rome.
-We plan on expanding our network of partnerships to other locations in Europe as well as the US over the next year.

 What you will be doing

 John Cabot University collaborates with organizations that operate in diverse fields, ranging from support to the migrant population, to mental and physical disabilities.
 Participants in the Service Learning project will assist these organizations with the everyday delivery of services, as well as in the development and administration of their projects.